markuched13/markuched13.github.io/posts/htb/escape.md

 As the blog says, we will need to convert the cert.pem file to a pfx file

-I saved the cert file in my linux then used openssl to do that, it asks for password to use and i used `lol`
+I saved the cert file in my linux then used openssl to do that, it asks for password but i didn't give it any value

 ```
 └─$ nano cert.pem